 Difference between MRR and revenue recognition

 MRR (Monthly Recurring Revenue) and revenue recognition are two key concepts for evaluating the financial performance of businesses that rely on recurring subscriptions.
-Although both measure recurring revenue, their calculation methods differ, particularly regarding proration and how MRR is calculated at the end of each month.
+Although they both measure recurring revenue, their calculation methods differ, particularly regarding proration and how MRR is calculated at the end of each month.

 1. MRR (Monthly Recurring Revenue)